 Taking supplements won't work without other lifestyle and diet changes, but they can be a part of your toolbox.
 You can find many of these nutrients in food, but sometimes you need more than what you can get from diet alone.
 If you’ve been trying everything diet wise, it may be time to bring in supplemental support.

 Additionally, supplements that target gut health can also be helpful.
-Probiotics are the healthy bacteria that live in your gut and help with digestion, and certain strains have been found to help with hormonal acne.
+Probiotics are the healthy bacteria that live in your gut and help with digestion, and certain strains have been found10 to help with hormonal acne.
 Gut diversity is key, which is why diet can be so helpful and Women’s Probiotic can offer additional support.

-Zinc also has a lot of research about its efficacy for hormonal acne.
+Zinc also has a lot of research about its efficacy for hormonal acne11.
 Zinc is an essential mineral for skin health, and studies show that it can help decrease inflammation and increase collagen synthesis, which supports healing.

 These are only some of the acne supplements (link to supplement article here when live) I use, but they can be an excellent place to start.
 Sometimes it takes trial and error to find what works for you.